-When the one-third-octave band background acceleration level is less than 3 dB below the measured onethird-octave band level (including the contribution of background) no corrections are allowed.
+When the one-third-octave band background acceleration level is less than 3 dB below the measured one-third-octave band level (including the contribution of background) no corrections are allowed.
 The overall level is determined from the band levels, whether corrected or not.

 If the overall acceleration level is less than 3 dB below the measured overall level (including background noise), no corrections are permitted.
 However, the overall level may be reported as an upper bound to the AMD acceleration level.
-This report shall state that the background acceleration level requirements of this Standard have not been satisfied for that measurement.
+This report shall state that the background acceleration level requirements of this part of ECMA-275 have not been satisfied for that measurement.